 Calcium promotes roots and shoots growth; magnesium helps seed formation and darker green leaves for photosynthesis, while sulfur maintains the dark green color.

 To find out which of these elements you need to focus on, it is important to do soil testing.
 Knowing what the soil lacks and providing it will greatly benefit your plant.
 Because of changes in soil components, its needs will also change.
 Hence, it is advisable to have the soil tested every two to three years.

 The pros and cons of synthetic and organic fertilizers

-There are also options that combine both organic and synthetic fertilizers for optimum results.
+Some options combine both organic and synthetic fertilizers for optimum results.

 The difference between granular and soluble fertilizers

-In terms of formulations, it could also be granular or soluble.
+In terms of formulations, they could also be granular or soluble.
 What are the differences between the two?

-Meanwhile, the soluble fertilizers, also known as “liquid feed”, once dissolved in water are easily available for plant absorption.
-This is used as a supplement for granular fertilizers in order to boost plant growth, as these are rich in nitrogen.
+Meanwhile, the soluble fertilizers, also known as “liquid feed,” are easily available for plant absorption once dissolved in water.
+This supplement is for granis ular fertilizers to boost plant growth, as these are rich in Nitrogen.

-What if I do not want to buy a fertilizer?
+What if I do not want to buy fertilizer?

 If you are not into buying fertilizers and would love to improvise and make your own, you could try compost tea.
 This fertilizer is made from liquid extraction from microbes such as fungi, bacteria, nematodes, etc. The same process as brewing beer is used in making compost tea.